 What Are Lentils?

 Lentils are a multifaceted and nutrient-dense legume.
 They belong to the same family as beans, chickpeas, and snow peas.
-Lentils are a cornerstone ingredient that can be an excellent addition to your diet if they aren’t already¹
+Lentils are a cornerstone ingredient that can be an excellent addition to your diet if they aren’t already¹.

 They are high in protein, providing more of this essential nutrient than any other bean².
 For example, a cup of cooked lentils provides 18 grams of protein, while the same amount of chickpeas delivers 14 grams³.
 This makes lentils an excellent choice if you're looking for a high-protein, plant-based food.
-Image of a variety of different type of lentils and legume in a circular pile

 What's more, lentils (and other legumes, for that matter) have the unique ability to fix nitrogen.
 In other words, they grow without depleting soil nitrogen and even return extra nitrogen to the soil.